-of AI pricing workers over the total pricing team.
-Again, from all columns except 4 and 8, which control for event fixed effects, we find that a 25 bps unexpected monetary expansion causes stock return to rise by about 2.5 to 3.0 percentage points, consistent with our findings in Table 9.
-Firms with a higher share of AI pricing significantly benefit more from this monetary expansion.
-Focusing on column 8, the interpretation is that from a firm that does not adopt AI pricing at all to a firm with about 16% share of AI pricing (i.e., Amazon), the stock return responses would be topped up by an additional one percentage point.
-This magnitude is economically significant and meaningful, meaning Amazon would be about 35% more responsive to such a monetary expansion.
-By comparing this magnitude to the effects of monetary shocks interacting with the frequency of price adjustment, an AI pricing adoption share $APS{j,t-1} = 10\%$ is on per with increasing the frequency of price adjustment by one standard deviation.
-Finally, in Table C11, we include interactions of monetary policy shocks with all the controls to see if other predetermined
+pricing at all to a firm with about 15% share of AI pricing (i.e., Amazon), the stock return responses would be topped up by an additional one percentage point.
+This magnitude is economically significant and meaningful, meaning Amazon would be about one-third more responsive to such a monetary expansion.
+By comparing this magnitude to the effects of monetary shocks interacting with the frequency of price adjustment, moving from a non-Adopter to Amazon (APS = 15%) is on par with increasing the frequency of price adjustment by two standard deviations.
+Finally, in Table D2 in Online Appendix D.1.1, we include interactions of monetary policy shocks with each control to alleviate concerns about potential confounding effects from predetermined firm characteristics other than AI pricing.
+Our main results remain robust in including these interactions separately and jointly.